iturdikulov/notes/research/Polya-How_to_solve_it.md

 sr-due: 2023-12-07
 sr-ease: 270
 sr-interval: 204
+directory: "~/Arts_and_Entertainment/literature/George Polya/How to solve it (2276)/"
 tags:
   - inbox
   - programming
   - research
-directory: "~/Arts_and_Entertainment/literature/George Polya/How to solve it (2276)/"
+  - spaced_repetition
 ---

 # How to solve it